 4. Incorporate target keywords into headings

-If you want your page to rank for the term “best lemon cake,” make one of your headings something like “How I Make the Best Lemon Cake.”
+If you want your page to rank for the term “best lemon cake,” make one of your headings is something like “How I Make the Best Lemon Cake.”
 Be cautious, however, of keyword stuffing.
-You don’t want to get dinged for overuse of target keywords.
+You don’t want to get penalized for overuse of target keywords.